PJC321/smart-training/projects/01-the-basics/README.md

 # The Basics

-Learn the basics by creating a homepage for SmartFlix!
+Learn the basics by creating a homepage for Smartflix!

 When you're done, you'll have a beautiful, styled homepage showing a list of movies stored in a database, deployed on Heroku with Docker.